udel-biotm-lab/BERT-TPU/README.md

-## A pipeline of pre-training BERT on Google TPU
+## A pipeline of pre-training/fine-tuning BERT on Google TPU

 ### Pre-request
 1. Pre-training Data